-- Lifetime: $179.
+- Lifetime: $199.
 This option includes access to not only all 25 languages available on the platform, but also all skill levels.
-That’s $7.16 per language!
 This is the best total value for language learning software out of all the programs and apps we’ve reviewed.

 How does Rosetta Stone work?

 Rosetta Stone teaches languages through total immersion.
 That means that there are no written explanations or English translations for any of the study material.
 This approach is perfect for audiovisual learners who prefer to learn grammar and vocabulary implicitly, rather than through explanations.
-Rosetta Stone also features speaking lessons which ask you to complete sentences or repeat phrases.
+It’s especially helpful for learners who are working through a traditional language course and need some extra practice material.
+Rosetta Stone also features accent-training lessons which ask you to complete sentences or repeat phrases.
 Their TruAccent speech recognition software then grades you on your accuracy.